Folding chair

-A folding chair is a type of folding furniture, a light, portable chair that folds flat or to a smaller size, and can be stored in a stack, in a row, or on a cart.
+A folding chair is a type of folding furniture, a light, portable chair that folds flat or to a smaller size.

-It can be combined with a folding table.
+Many modern styles of folding chairs can be stored in a stack, in a row, or on a cart.
+They may be combined with a folding table.

 Uses

 Folding chairs are generally used for seating in areas where permanent seating is not possible or practical.
 This includes outdoor and indoor events such as funerals, college graduations, religious services, and sporting events and competitions.

-Folding chairs are also used in the home for any situation requiring extra seating.
+Folding chairs are used in the home for any situation requiring extra seating.
 This includes parties, card games, and temporary seating at the dinner table.

-Some folding chairs are rocking chairs as well.
+It can be combined with a folding table.

+Historically, folding chairs often were associated with providing an elevated seat for a high-status person among gatherings of folks sitting on the ground.
+Therefore, they often became a symbol for high-status.

 History

-Folding chairs or stools were used as seating in the Mediterranean area in the 15th-13th century BC.
-The chairs were also used as grave goods in the richest graves.
+Folding chairs or stools were used as seating in the Mediterranean area in the fifteenth–thirteenth century BC.
+Folding chairs also were used as grave goods in the richest graves.
 A folding chair of ebony and ivory with gold fittings was found in Tutankhamun's tomb in Egypt.

-Folding chairs were already used in the Nordic Bronze Age, Ancient Egypt, Minoan Greece and Ancient Rome.
+Folding chairs were used in Ancient Egypt, Minoan Greece, and Ancient Rome, as well as during the Nordic Bronze Age and the Medieval Period.
 The frame was mostly made of wood, and seldom made of metal.
 The wood was inlaid with artistic carvings, gilded, and decorated with ivory.

-In Northern Europe, the remains of more than 18 folding chairs are known dating back to the Nordic Bronze Age such as the Daensen folding chair and the Guldhøj chair, found near Vamdrup, Denmark.
+In Northern Europe, the remains of more than 18 folding chairs are known dating back to the Nordic Bronze Age.
+The Guldhøj chair, was found near Vamdrup, Denmark.
+The ancient Daensen folding chair and another one dated to Medieval times in Endsee were found in graves in southeastern Germany.

+In China, folding stools date to at least the 2nd century with full folding chairs (Jiaoyi) being first seen in the Song dynasty from the 10th century onwards.

-The folding chair became especially widespread during the Middle Ages.
-It was treasured as a liturgical furniture piece.
-Since the 15th and 16th centuries the folding chair has mostly had arm and head rests.
-Of course, newer chairs which are often found at functions and events are also called folding chairs.
-They are portable and easy to use.
+The folding chair became widespread during the Middle Ages.
+Folding chairs called faldstools were treasured as liturgical furniture pieces, used by bishops when not residing at their own cathedral.

 In the United States, an early patent for a folding chair was by John Cram in 1855.
+On July 7, 1911, Nathaniel Alexander patented a folding chair whose main innovation was including a book rest.
 In 1947, Fredric Arnold created the first aluminum folding chair with fabric strapping for the seat and back.
 By 1957, the Fredric Arnold Company of Brooklyn, New York, was manufacturing more than 14,000 chairs per day.
-Today, the folding chair is mostly made of hard plastic or metal or wood.
-Folding chairs can be divided into different categories.
+In 2024, folding chairs often are made of hard plastic, metal, or wood.

-Specifically modified and lighter folding chairs are used as weapons in professional wrestling.
-The investigation into Chris Benoit's death cited chronic traumatic encephalopathy, which is often caused by chair shots to the head and other related concussions as a leading cause of his symptoms.
-Chair shots to the head are now banned in the WWE and All Elite Wrestling, and their use of chairs was toned down to prevent related injuries.
-It was temporarily brought back at the Blood and Guts event in 2021.

-Design
+Modern designs

 Folding chairs typically weigh from 2 to 5 kg and are produced in a variety of styles, folding mechanisms, and materials.